 The islands are still busy as the tourist season is just about bubbling away and April and May are peak holiday months for the Thais themselves.
 April 13-15th sees the Thai New Year Celebration of Songkran, complete with its water throwing festivities, a perfect way to cool off and May has the public holidays of Labour Day and Coronation Day, both taken as long weekends.

 The seas are still calm and the skies cloudless, but only the absolute devotees are able to take more than a few minutes sunbathing on the beach.

-The hottest month of the year is in April.
+The hottest months of the year are April into May.

 33°C+ – day, 20°C – night.
 Rain probable once a day, sunny spells

 The rainy season arrives towards the end of May, usually with quite severe weather and unrelenting downpours at the start, before settling into a rhythm of the heavens opening once a day, more often than not, at night.
 The temperature is in the high twenties Centigrade and the days seem much the same as other times of the year, with lots of sunshine and blue skies.

 The seas, however, have a different quality, with swells and white capping alongside highly dangerous riptides.
 Dive boats and snorkeling trips do still go out but the visibility is often much reduced and the water choppy.
 Speedboats tend to stay in harbour.

 The problem for visitors seeking a beach holiday at this time of the year is that none of the sunny weather is guaranteed and a week’s stay might coincide with a time when the rains have set in, giving grey dull skies and lots of sitting in the bungalows waiting for it to stop.
 That said, the prices are as low as half, the island is much quieter, the waterfalls are in full flow and the forest in all its lush virescence, is teeming with life.